woldner/VisualLinter/README.md

 ##### Notes

 `VisualLinter` will always use the closest configuration file found relative to the file being linted.
-If no `.eslintrc` file is found in the same directory as the file being linted, VisualLinter will try and find a configuration file in ancestor directories up to and including the solution root directory.
+If no `.eslintrc` file is found in the same directory as the file being linted, VisualLinter will try and find a configuration file in ancestor directories up to, but not including the root directory (e.g. `C:\\` on Windows).

 For instance, suppose you have the following structure: